-Increasing the number of decoding steps diminishes the computational advantage of iNATs.
-Our objective is to limit the number of decoding steps without degrading the performance.
-More specifically, we want to compress the performance gain from multiple iterative steps of a teacher into one decoding pass of a student.
+Increasing the number of decoding steps typically improves accuracy, but diminishes the computational advantage of iNATs.
+Our objective is to reduce the number of decoding steps without degrading the performance.
+More specifically, we want to condense the translation quality of multiple steps of a teacher into one decoding pass of a student.
 For instance, consider an iterative model (teacher) that uses eight decoding steps.
 By replicating four steps of the teacher with one decoding pass, two steps of the student would be sufficient to reach a similar performance.
-Ideally, one would hope for a single iteration of the student to replicate the top performance of the teacher, but the model's limited expressiveness might prevent this.

 The standard way of knowledge distillation would have the teacher generate soft labels for all intermediate iterations, and optimize the student to track the teacher's output with fewer steps, but doing such generation on-the-fly greatly increases the training cost.
-One can move this process to a pre-processing phase, at the cost of large memory requirements.
+This process can be moved to a pre-processing phase, at the cost of large memory requirement.
 We propose to use partially masked reference sentences as an approximation to the intermediate predictions of the teacher, which eliminates the need for several decoding passes or large memory capacity.

-The distillation process starts by initializing the student and the teacher to the same pre-trained model with parameters $\phi$ i.e.\ ${\theta_s=\theta_t = \phi}$ where $\theta_s$ and $\theta_t$ denote the parameters of the student and teacher respectively.
+The distillation process starts by initializing the student and the teacher to the same pre-trained model with parameters $\phi$ i.e.\ ${\theta_s=\theta_t = \phi}$ where $\theta_s$ and $\theta_t$ denote the parameters of the student and teacher.
 Then, the teacher processes a partially masked sentence $\tilde{\y}$ through $n$ iterative steps with a linear unmasking policy.
 More precisely, $i/n$ of the originally masked tokens are revealed up to step $i$ and after the final pass, no masked token remains.
-This is similar to the inference procedure explained in Section~\ref{sec:background-inference}, but instead of starting from a fully masked sentence, it starts from a partially masked one.
+This is similar to the inference procedure outlined in Section~\ref{sec:background-inference}, but instead of starting from a fully masked sentence, it starts from a partially masked one.
 The student is optimized to match the teacher's soft labels and a temperature is used to control the smoothness of the labels.
-With enough capacity, the student is expected to imitate the behavior of $n$ consecutive steps of the teacher with merely one decoding pass.
+With enough capacity, the student is expected to imitate the behavior of $n$ consecutive steps of the teacher with one decoding pass.